How to get more calcium into your diet to avoid a calcium deficiency that could have many negative effects on your body is really not that hard.

 Lots of sugar from sugary pies, cakes, soda, candy, etc.

-Lots of Protein from lean meats, protein powders, and high protein diets.
+Consuming lots of protein from protein powders, lean meats, and high protein diets.

 Dividing your intake of calcium throughout the day will help to ensure better absorption.
 Consuming more than